Vantiq/vantiq-extension-sources/CSVSource/README.md

 * **length** : the size of the field
 * **type** : the type of the field : string, int, etc
 * **charset** : optional -- the character set charset to use when reading the field.
-* **reversed** : Optional, reversed the attribute value , mainly for support RTL names.
+* **reversed** : Optional, reverse the attribute value , mainly for support RTL names.
 If `true`, this causes the String attribute read from the file to be reversed.
 So _value_ would become _eulav_ if `reversed` is set to `true`.